Python

 • It detects the dependencies at the system level to identify which ones are resolved and retrieves the precise name and version information from the library currently in use.

-• It gives you accurate visibility into your project components and helps you understand how the components depend on one another.
+• Also, it gives you accurate visibility into your project components and helps you understand how the components depend on one another.

 Through this approach, Endor Labs conducts comprehensive dependency management, assesses reachability, and generates integrated call graphs.